h0ngcha0/liuhongchao.github.io/_posts/2021-08-24-freedom-of-speech.md

 valuable in periods of breakthoughs.
 Arguments can be made that science has been staganating in the past 40 years and we are just reaping the benefits from the research done by the generations before that.
-It is unclear if this is temporary or how long this would last.
+It is unclear if this is temporary and how long this would last.
 Under this assumption, societies emphasizing more on freedom of speech might not get enough benefits for its cost, whereas countries that actively censor information might be able to reach social consensus much more effectively without incuring an unbearable cost of losing the battle of innovation.
-Of course, this dynamic could change in different circumstances, perhaps this is one of the hidden forces that can influence the rise and falls of the civilizations that focus more on individualism vs collectivism.
+Of course, this dynamic could change under different circumstances, perhaps this is one of the hidden forces that can influence the rise and falls of the civilizations that focus more on individualism vs collectivism.